Keeping our students safe is our top priority. Watch this video to find out more.

 What is the schedule and commitment for beginner classes?

-Our beginner classes are Mondays 5:15pm (ages 4-6) and 6-6:45pm (ages 7+).
+Our beginner classes are Mondays 5:15pm (ages 4+).
 The classes run year round.
 During the school year, beginner classes are not held during school vacations.
 There is NO registration fee, and NO commitment.
 Cost is $45 per month, with convenient online payment and autobilling available.
 Boys dance FREE for the first YEAR.

 You can stop and start beginner class as often as you need in order to accommodate busy family schedules and other extracurricular activities.